-The Facilities Management Department helps maintain, operate and enhance the physical facilities of the College.
-Services include custodial, building maintenance, and landscaping.
+The Flagler College Facilities Management Department helps maintain, operate, and enhance the physical facilities on campus.
+Our services include custodial, building maintenance, and landscaping.

-Our goal is to support a physical environment conducive to learning, teaching, and service for Flagler College students, faculty, staff, and campus visitors.
+We aim to support a physical environment that promotes learning, teaching, and service for Flagler College students, faculty, staff, and campus visitors.

 How to submit a work order

-Students may contact your RA or call maintenance at extension 469 for additional instructions.
+Students may contact their resident advisor (RA) or call maintenance at extension 469 for more instructions.

 Pests such as termites are treated on Tuesdays after receiving a work order.
 Termites are detected by small piles of sawdust or tiny pellets that look like wood.
-Please do not remove the evidence as it will help technician find the source.
+Please do not remove the evidence, as it will help the technician find the source.

-Flagler College Groundskeeping department inputs great effort into the College’s landscape and turf.
-Between the historical element and the beautiful location in the heart of St. Augustine, every corner of the College’s grounds is maintained to the highest standard.
+From the historical buildings to the beautiful grounds in the heart of St. Augustine, we maintain every corner of the college to the highest standard.

-Not only does the groundskeeping department take great pride in their work, they also do so sustainably.
-We work to ensure our water management program uses as little irrigation as possible, native and sustainable plants are used in the landscape, and a strong Integrated Pest Management program delivers a beautiful campus with as little input as possible.
+We take great pride in our work.
+We also do it sustainably.
+We strive to ensure our water management program uses as little irrigation as possible.
+That's why we plant native and sustainable plants in the landscape.
+Our strong Integrated Pest Management program delivers a beautiful campus with as little input as possible.

 Follow us on Instagram @FCGrounds for project updates, pictures of the grounds, and lawn and landscape tips!